meganle414/YouTube-Music-Desktop-App/README.md

 ### YouTube Music Desktop App

 Listen to music on YouTube Music with this Electron app!
-Has media controls similar to Windows Media Player so you can easily go to the previous song, play, pause, or skip the song upon app hover!
+Has media controls similar to Windows Media Player so you can easily go to the previous song, play, pause, or skip the song upon app hover!<br>
+<b>Auto skips ads.</b>

 KNOWN BUG: SONGS/VIDEOS MUST BE PAUSED BEFORE EXITING THE APP